France in the Middle Ages: Monarchy and regional powers

 France was a very decentralised state during the Middle Ages.
-At the time, Lorraine and Provence were states of the Holy Roman Empire and not a part of France.
-North of the Loire, the King of France at times fought or allied with one of the great principalities of Normandy, Anjou, Blois-Champagne, Flanders and Burgundy.
+Lorraine and Provence were states of the Holy Roman Empire and not a part of France.
+North of the Loire, the king of France at times fought or allied with one of the great principalities of Normandy, Anjou, Blois-Champagne, Flanders and Burgundy.
 The duke of Normandy was overlord of the duke of Brittany.
 South of the Loire were the principalities of Aquitaine, Toulouse and Barcelona.
 Normandy became the strongest power in the north, while Barcelona became the strongest in the south.
 The rulers of both fiefs eventually became kings, the former by the conquest of England, and the latter by the succession to Aragon.
-French suzerainty over Barcelona was only formally relinquished by Saint Louis in 1258.
+French suzerainty over Barcelona was formally relinquished by King Louis IX in 1258.

-Initially, West Frankish kings were elected by the secular and ecclesiastic magnates, but the regular coronation of the eldest son of the reigning king during his father's lifetime established the principle of male primogeniture, later popularized as the Salic law.
+Initially, West Francia kings were elected by the secular and ecclesiastic magnates, but the regular coronation of the eldest son of the reigning king during his father's lifetime established the principle of male primogeniture, later popularized as the Salic law.
 The authority of the king was more religious than administrative.
-The 11th century in France marked the apogee of princely power at the expense of the king when states like Normandy, Flanders or Languedoc enjoyed a local authority comparable to kingdoms in all but name.
-The Capetians, as they were descended from the Robertians, were formerly powerful princes themselves who had successfully unseated the weak and unfortunate Carolingian kings.
+The 11th century marked the apogee of princely power at the expense of the king when states like Normandy, Flanders or Languedoc enjoyed a local authority comparable to kingdoms in all but name.
+The Capetians, as they were descended from the Robertians, were formerly powerful princes who had successfully unseated the weak Carolingian kings.
 The Carolingian kings had nothing more than a royal title when the Capetian kings added their principality to that title.
-The Capetians, in a way, held a dual status of King and Prince; as king they held the Crown of Charlemagne and as Count of Paris they held their personal fiefdom, best known as Île-de-France.
+The Capetians, in a way, held a dual status of king and prince; as king they held the Crown of Charlemagne, and as Count of Paris they held their personal fiefdom, best known as Île-de-France.

-The fact that the Capetians both held lands as Prince as well as in the title of King gave them a complicated status.
-Thus they were involved in the struggle for power within France as princes but they also had a religious authority over Roman Catholicism in France as King.
+The fact that the Capetians both held lands as prince as well as in the title of king gave them a complicated status.
+Thus they were involved in the struggle for power within France as princes, but they also had a religious authority over Roman Catholicism in France as king.
 However, and despite the fact that the Capetian kings often treated other princes more as enemies and allies than as subordinates, their royal title was often recognised yet not often respected.
 The royal authority was so weak in some remote places that bandits were the effective power.